aloceros/Root-Docs/governance/root-token/rdm-dashboard.md

 ### RTM Members

-Mistermanifold currently holds 1 of the 7 keys on the BCM.
+Mistermanifold currently holds 1 of the 7 keys on the RTM.
 The identities of the remaining signers are anonymous per [#anonymous-multisig-signers](rdm-process.md#anonymous-multisig-signers "mention")

 | Address                                                                                                               | Verification tx                                                              | Date of last tx                                                                                  |
 | --------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ |